-What are Some Common Types of Pelvic Floor Dysfunction?
+What is Pelvic Floor Dysfunction?

 Pelvic Floor Dysfunction (PFD) is defined by the International Pelvic Pain Society as a condition when the pelvic floor muscles do contract, relax, or work together.
 The pelvic floor is made up of bones, muscles, fascia, and ligaments and functions as a hammock to support the pelvic organs including the uterus, bladder, and rectum.
 If the muscles become overactive, strained or uncoordinated, they may cause pain in the pelvis.
 This pain may lead the muscles to not contract, relax, or work together.